containers/buildah/docs/buildah-umount.md

 ## DESCRIPTION
 Unmounts the root file system on the specified working containers.

+## OPTIONS
+**--all, -a**

+All of the currently mounted containers will be unmounted.

 ## EXAMPLE

 buildah umount containerID

 buildah umount containerID1 containerID2 containerID3

+buildah umount --all

 ## SEE ALSO
 buildah(1)